Optimisation of time-ordered processes in the finite and asymptotic regime: Problems with time-ordered operations

-If the target state $\rho$ whose entanglement we wish to detect experimentally admits a Matrix Product Operator (MPO) decompositon \cite{MPO}, then one can efficiently compute the probability that the process outputs the result `separable', see Figure \ref{fig:contraction}.
-This probability is usually called a \emph{type-II} error, or a ``false negative''.
+If the target state $\rho$ the entanglement of which we wish to detect experimentally admits an efficient matrix product operator (MPO) decomposition \cite{MPO}, then one can efficiently compute the probability that the process outputs the result `separable', see Fig.~\ref{fig:contraction}.
+This probability is usually called a \emph{type-II} error, or a \emph{false negative}.

-It remains to compute the \emph{type-I} error, or ``false positive'' of the entanglement detection protocol encoded in $Q$: that would correspond to the maximum probability that the process outputs `entangled' when the input is a fully separable quantum state.
+It remains to compute the \emph{type-I} error, or \emph{false positive} of the entanglement-detection protocol encoded in $Q$: that would correspond to the maximum probability that the process outputs `entangled' when the input is a fully separable quantum state.
 In computing this maximum, we can assume, by convexity, that the player has prepared a pure product quantum state.
-That is, at each time-step $k$, we measure some pure quantum state $\rho_k$.
-Despite this simplification, computing the type-I error of the scheme requires maximizing a multi-linear function with a size-$O(N)$ input.
+That is, at each time step $k$, we measure some pure quantum state $\rho_k$.
+Despite this simplification, computing the type-I error of the scheme requires maximizing a multilinear function with a size-$O(N)$ input.
 As $N$ grows, this becomes a more difficult problem.

 Like the problem of computing the maximum performance over all $d$-state automata, maximizing the type-I error over the set of separable states can be phrased as an optimization over the sequential outputs of a deterministic dynamical system.
-In this case, the dynamical system's internal state $s_k$ at time-step $k$ would correspond to the distribution $P_k$ of $t_k,y_k$.
-The system's equation of motion is \be P_{k+1}(t_{k+1},y_{k+1})=\sum_{t_k,y_k,b_k}P_k(t_k,y_k)\tr(M^k_{b_k|y_k}\rho_k)Q_k(t_{k+1},y_{k+1}|t_k, b_k), \ee where the quantum state $\rho_k$ can be interpreted as an uncontrolled external variable $h$ influencing the evolution of the system.
-At time-step $N$, the system outputs the deterministic outcome
+In this case, the internal state $s_k$ of the dynamical system at time step $k$ would correspond to the distribution $P_k$ of $t_k,y_k$.
+The equation of motion of the system is

+where the quantum state $\rho_k$ can be interpreted as an uncontrolled external variable $h$ influencing the evolution of the system.
+At time step $N$, the system outputs the deterministic outcome